Feedback-Induced Nonlinear Spin Dynamics in an Inhomogeneous Magnetic Field

-\emph{Binary Larmor frequencies.}---To investigate the effects of an inhomogeneous bias magnetic field, we start with a simpler model, considering the situation of a binary Larmor frequencies in which half of the spins are subject to $\omega_1=\omega_c+\epsilon/2$ and the other half $\omega_2=\omega_c-\epsilon/2$.
+\emph{Binary Larmor frequencies.}---To investigate the effects of an inhomogeneous bias magnetic field, we start with considering the situation of binary Larmor frequencies in which half of the spins are subject to $\omega_1=\omega_c+\epsilon/2$ and the other half $\omega_2=\omega_c-\epsilon/2$.
 Without loss of generality, we assume $\epsilon>0$.
-In this case, we only need to consider two representative spins $\mathbf P_1$ and $\mathbf P_2$, equivalent to taking $N=2$ in Eqs.~(\ref{blochx}) to (\ref{blochz}).
-The differential equations of this binary case are of six dimensions and trajectories obtained by numerically solving these equations would be rather difficult to analyze and visualize.
-In experiment, however, the spins are usually prepared in the same initial state.
-By assuming that initially $\mathbf P_1(t=0)=\mathbf P_2(t=0)$, we can prove that subsequent evolution satisfies $P_{1,z}=P_{2,z}$ and $P_{1,x}^2+P_{1,y}^2=P_{2,x}^2+P_{2,y}^2$ at any time $t$~\cite{SM}.
-These two equalities reduce the dimension of the nonlinear dynamic system.
-Let us define the transverse component $P_{j,T}\equiv P_{j,x}+iP_{j,y}$ and the difference $\Delta P_T\equiv P_{1,T}-P_{2,T}$.
-The second equality then ensures that $\bar P_T$ must always be perpendicular to $\Delta P_T$, thus prompting us to parameterize $\bar P_T=Ae^{i\theta}/2$ and $\Delta P_T=B e^{i(\theta+\pi/2)}$ with amplitudes $A$ and $B$ and phase angle $\theta$ being real.
-The resulting dynamic equations become
+In this case, we only need to consider two representative spins $\mathbf P_1$ and $\mathbf P_2$, equivalent to taking $N=2$ in Eqs.~(\ref{blochx})-(\ref{blochz}).
+The coupled Bloch equations in this binary case are six-dimensional; trajectories of the long-time stable solutions obtained by numerically solving the equations would be rather difficult to analyze and visualize.
+In experiments, however, the spins are usually prepared in the same initial state, i.e., $\mathbf P_1(t=0)=\mathbf P_2(t=0)$.
+Starting from this initial condition, we can prove that subsequent evolution maintains $P_{1,z}=P_{2,z}$ and $|P_{1,T}|=|P_{2,T}|$ at any time $t$~\cite{SM} with $P_{j,T}\equiv P_{j,x}+iP_{j,y}$ the complex transverse component.
+These two features allow us to reduce the dimension of the nonlinear system.
+The second feature ensures that the mean component $\overline P_{T}\equiv (P_{1,T}+P_{2,T})/2$ is perpendicular to the difference $\Delta P_T\equiv P_{1,T}-P_{2,T}$, which prompts us to parameterize $\overline P_T=Ae^{i\theta}/2$ and $\Delta P_T=B e^{i(\theta+\pi/2)}$ with real amplitudes $A$ and $B$ and phase angle $\theta$.
+Consequently, the Bloch equations are reduced to the form

-Since the phase angle can be readily solved as $\theta(t)=-\omega_c t+\phi$, the remaining dynamic system is simplified to three-dimension for unknowns $\{A, B, \bar P_z\}$.
-Thus, in the following, whenever stable dynamics of the system (regardless initial conditions) maintains the two equalities, we apply the dimension reduction to simplify the analysis and visualization of the corresponding trajectories.
+Since the phase angle can be readily solved as $\theta(t)=-\omega_c t+\phi$ with $\phi$ an arbitrary phase, the remaining dynamical system is reduced to three dimensions regarding $\{A, B, \overline P_z\}$.
+In the following, we will use dimension reduction to simplify our analysis.
+For initial conditions other than $\mathbf P_1(t=0)=\mathbf P_2(t=0)$, see discussions in supplementary materials for details~\cite{SM}.